Famous For: Tourism, Nature Lovers, Experience Seekers & Photographers

 Siruvani Waterfalls History

-In February 1915, the government gave approval for construction of the `Masonry Gravity' dam; but the work did not start immediately.
+In February 1915, the government gave approval for the construction of the `Masonry Gravity' dam; but the work did not start immediately.
 The Village peoples of Boluvampatti and Alandurai contradicted the plan, as they dreaded it would affect them.

 However, they were convinced about the advantages of constructing Siruvani water to a town that was developing.
 Then the Dam works started in 1927.
 Major and minor Dam construction works extended till 1984 and the total expense worked out to Rs.
 26.12 Crores.